Celebrating our Pro Bono heroes

-One of the most rewarding things I did last year was to become a MyRoad Program volunteer mentor with Beacon Foundation, and to provide pro bono support to the team at Lupus WA, a volunteer-run non-profit organisation that’s close to my heart.
+One of the most rewarding things I did in 2018 was to become a MyRoad Program volunteer mentor with Beacon Foundation, and to provide pro bono support to the team at Lupus WA, a volunteer-run non-profit organisation that’s close to my heart.

-I’m delighted that Scott Harris, CEO of Beacon Foundation, and Mary Erceg, board member of Lupus WA, have both been nominated for the Impact 25 Awards, an initiative of Pro Bono Australia.
+So it was exciting for me to see Scott Harris, CEO of Beacon Foundation, and Mary Erceg, board member of Lupus WA, both nominated for the 2018 Impact 25 Awards, an initiative of Pro Bono Australia.
 These awards recognise influential Australians who are having a positive impact on their community, and their stories are truly inspirational.

 Although Scott and Mary represent vastly different non-profit organisations on opposite sides of the country, the two social sector leaders have much in common when it comes to devoting their lives to advocating for and helping others.

 Scott believes that a young person’s postcode should not determine their pathway in life, and they deserve the best education and support to find meaningful employment that leads to a fulfilling and productive life.